opsgenie/kubernetes-event-exporter/README.md

 ### Webhooks/HTTP

-Webhooks are te easiest way of integrating this tool to external systems.
+Webhooks are the easiest way of integrating this tool to external systems.
 It allows templating & custom headers which allows you to push events to many possible sources out there.
 See [Customizing Payload] for more information.

 ```yaml